Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: The model

-In the absence of any magnetic doping, the helical nature of the QSHI edge states implies that each ABS wavefunction $\Phi_i(x)$ is an eigenfunction of the $z$-component of the spin operator.
+Indeed, for a clean JJ, the helical nature of the QSHI edge states implies that each ABS wavefunction $\Phi_i(x)$ is an eigenfunction of the $z$-component of the spin operator.
 One has either spin-$\uparrow$ ABS, i.e. excitations characterized by the combination of spin-$\uparrow$ particles and spin-$\downarrow$ holes, or spin-$\downarrow$ ABS, i.e. excitations characterized by the combination of spin-$\downarrow$ particles and spin-$\uparrow$ holes.
 In this case, spin selection rules forbid any electric dipole transitions between opposite spin states, and it is not possible to manipulate the ASQ.

 The presence of magnetic disorder is the mechanism to circumvent this problem.
-Specifically, the $m_x$ and $m_y$ components that are orthogonal to the natural spin orientation axis alter the spin texture of the ABS enabling optical transitions.
-In order to model this effect, we shall for definiteness consider the case of a magnetic barrier
+In order to illustrate how, we first observe that, in terms of spatial distribution, one can have various disorder scenarios, ranging from an extremely dilute disorder, where at most one magnetic impurity occurs within the weak link of the JJ, to a spatially dense disorder, where the weak link hosts a uniform distribution of impurities with randomly oriented magnetizations.
+Here, our purpose is not to carry out a detailed investigation on the possible disorder configurations or to compare a single sample vs a sample-averaging.
+Rather, we aim to illustrate the basic ingredients leading to manipulate the ASQ in presence of magnetic disorder.
+Specifically, the $m_x$ and $m_y$ components that are {\it orthogonal} to the natural spin orientation axis alter the spin texture of the ABS enabling spin-flip transitions.
+The simplest model to illustrate this effect is the ``magnetic barrier'' profile